May 5, 2026

 Designers, developers, sourcing, and vendors work in the same file, so feedback, approvals, and updates stay attached to the style.
 No more chasing versions or digging through email threads.

-Teams see measurable gains with Onbrand.
-Brands report 55% faster tech pack creation, 4 weeks shorter development, and a 10-day data migration and implementation window.
+Teams see measurable gains with Onbrand PLM.
+Brands report 55% faster tech pack creation, four weeks shorter development time, and a ten-day data migration and implementation window.

 Fast onboarding, modern UX, and configurable workflows let you keep the way you work while removing version churn and duplicate entry.